March 30, 2022 By Harlan Cohen

-How Students & Parents Work, Study, and Live Together During the Pandemic
+How Students & Parents Can Work, Study, and Live Together

 When Mady Einhorn got accepted to American University last winter she had dreams of going to college with her new friend Raquel Marie Mendoza.
 Mady and Raquel attended the National Senate Leadership Conference in DC during their senior year in high school and hit it off.
 They were going to be college roommates.
 Raquel is a first-generation student from California.
 Mady lives in Middletown, New Jersey with her parents, Rob and Kim.